open-feature/openfeature.dev/blog/2023-06-27-openfeature-adoption-story.md

 Open Feature lately added [Initialization](https://github.com/open-feature/spec/blob/main/specification/sections/02-providers.md#24-initialization) to the spec.
 This could have make it more standard implementation.

 ## Fetching flags
-We needed an option for fetching all enabled flags from the feature management service.
+We used an option for fetching all enabled flags from the feature management service.
 This was not included at OpenFeature at the time, see example at [Flag Retrieval discussion](https://github.com/open-feature/ofep/issues/13#issuecomment-1337889563).

 ## SDK used functionalities
 OpenFeature SDK has several used functionalities.
 What used for our case: